 - Anger trumpet

 Florida pet parents take care of a wide variety of dog breeds.
-But there are five dog breeds Floridians are known to love.
-According to a Top Agency study, these are the five dogs that get adopted the most in Florida.14 We also included a few health conditions each breed is predisposed to.
+These are the three dog breeds that get adopted the most in Florida.14 We also included a few health conditions each breed is predisposed to.

 Now that you know the basics of pet dangers, healthcare, and health insurance in the state, it may be time for you to take the leap.
 Become a pet parent today.
 Florida has so many cats and dogs just waiting to be adopted into loving homes.